 For over a decade Bevan’s surreal, theatrical photographic works have been presented and published by leading international fashion publications including LOVE, i-D, POP magazine,10, Harpers Bazaar, Vogue Italia and Marie-Claire Italia, Financial Times How To Spend It, Harpers Bazaar, Hunger Magazine.
 Known for her distinctive signature Polaroid work explores the identity and complexities of womanhood against a backdrop of the modern archetypical feminine identity unapologetically breaking away from the mainstream, her work welcomes in the femme fatale and celebrates the theatricality of elegance.
 Bevan often uses fashion as costume and the photograph as an extension of the stage.
 The platform this offered allowed Wendy created a vast body of notably iconic photographic work.
 She has taken portraits of female icons such as Debbie Harry and Tilda Swinton.

-Bevan has exhibited and performed throughout the UK, Europe and internationally across various prestigious platforms, galleries and venues including the ICA, David Roberts Art Foundation, Toynbee Studios, Arts Admin, The Hackney Empire and music festivals such as Latitude, Wilderness and Secret Garden Party.
+Bevan has exhibited and performed throughout the UK, Europe and internationally across various prestigious platforms, galleries and venues including the ICA, David Roberts Art Foundation, Toynbee Studios, Arts Admin, The Hackney Empire and music festivals such as Latitude, Wilderness and Secret Garden Party and opening her most recent solo show in Switzerland; Lucerne’s Museum of Art.
 Also live art performance festivals such as SPILL Festival of Performance, The Edinburgh Festival and making appearances in innovative immersive site specific venues as a performer with UK theatre company Punchdrunk.

 Although initially training as a Photographer at Art school, Bevan led a parallel life studying Performance and Acting at Drama college and pursued private coaching in voice, singing and violin.
 Born into a theatrical family, both of Bevan’s parents were actors, Wendy was educated in the North of England where she gained a full arts scholarship in Music, Performing and Visual Art.
 She began studying violin and singing at the age of seven and went on to explore classical and contemporary vocal techniques, including Jazz and Musical Theatre.